 “I will remember this period of my life as an awakening for society”

-Hamilton has now won more races than his German hero – 95, before a positive test for Covid-19 cut his 2020 season short, with two races to go – with the promise of further titles, unless something goes drastically wrong, in the years to come.
+Hamilton has now won more races than his German hero – 103, even with a positive test for Covid-19 cutting his 2020 season short with two races to go – and that excruciating last-lap defeat in the 2021 season that, well, we'd rather not dwell on.
+The promise of further titles, unless something goes drastically wrong (again), dangles tantalisingly close.

 “That’s for all the kids who dream the impossible,” he will say, in an emotional radio message broadcast around the world.
-Wiping away tears, Hamilton will lift his visor and be engulfed by a tsunami of Mercedes team mates.
+Wiping away tears, Hamilton will lift his visor and be engulfed by a tsunami of Mercedes teammates.
 Boris Johnson will send a congratulatory message.
 Plaudits will flood in from all quarters of society.
-A second BBC Sports Personality of the Year award will surely be on the cards, and there’ll be rumours of a knighthood in the upcoming New Year’s Honours list.
+He'll scoop a second BBC Sports Personality of the Year award and will be given a knighthood in the New Year’s Honours list.

 “Away from Formula 1, I will remember this period of my life as an awakening for society.
 The death of George Floyd sparked the Black Lives Matter campaign and acted like a giant rock dropped in a pool of water.
 It created a ripple effect which has spread throughout the world.
 We now have to ensure those ripples don’t fade away.”